lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

 ![Buscando a área de um círculo através do método de exaustão.](../img/polygon-circle.svg) :label:`fig_circle_area`

-In fact, the method of exhaustion is where *integral calculus* (will be described in :numref:`sec_integral_calculus`) originates from.
-More than 2,000 years later,
-the other branch of calculus, *differential calculus*, was invented.
-Among the most critical applications of differential calculus, optimization problems consider how to do something *the best*.
-As discussed in :numref:`subsec_norms_and_objectives`, such problems are ubiquitous in deep learning.

 Na verdade, o método de exaustão é de onde o *cálculo integral* (será descrito em :numref: `sec_integral_calculus`) se origina.
 Mais de 2.000 anos depois,